Jaimeangel/Coursera-Cloud-Computing-Foundations/readme.md

 # First laboratory markdown
-## this is the first laboratory of the week 2 Coursera Cloud Computing Foundatios course
+## this is the first laboratory of the week 2 Coursera Cloud Computing Foundations course